GameDesignCurriculum/GDI1-GameDev/Instructions/README.md

-Make sure yu create each assigned unity project at the same level as this **Instructions** folder.
+Make sure you create each assigned unity project at the same level as this **Instructions** folder.